 HIRE A PROFESSIONAL MASTERING ENGINEER!

-And not just a regular mastering engineer, but a mastering engineer that has a lot of experience in mastering vinyl.
+And not just a regular mastering engineer, but a mastering engineer that has a lot of experience in vinyl mastering because mastering vinyl is difference from mastering digital releases.
 A master engineer does exactly understand the boundaries where mastering meets cutting and cutting meets vinyl pressing for an optimized result of the highest order possible.
-The final product of vinyl is essential with an ace sound of mastering!
+The final product of vinyl is essential with an ace sound of vinyl mastering!

-If you DIY or hire an engineer who has zero experience with mastering vinyl, then your risk of producing a bad record in high.
+If you DIY or hire an engineer who has zero experience with vinyl mastering, then your risk of producing a bad vinyl record in high.
 You can try the DIY route but it could cost you time and money.
 You might even have to redo everything.

 However, as the client, it’s of course good to read this guide to be aware of the basics of mastering and manufacturing vinyl.
 When your engineer tells you technical things say, he wants to minimize the bass, then you understand what he’s talking about.
 Vinyl pressing requires that everything must be perfect before you even press hundreds of records and a professional vinyl mastering engineer will make sure you achieve it.

-Some things you should know when mastering vinyl:
+Some things you should know when vinyl mastering: